Jamesinza/Forex-Correlations/README.md

 <p>
-This repository provides a modular pipeline for training deep learning models on short-window financial time series.
+This repository provides a modular pipeline for training deep learning models on short window financial time series.
 It supports multiple architectures, including Temporal Convolutional Networks (TCN), TSMixer, and hybrid RNNs, and is designed for correlated currency pairs, commodities, or crypto data.
 </p>